Suwayomi/Suwayomi-Server/README.md

 ##### Actively Developed Clients
 - [Suwayomi-WebUI](https://github.com/Suwayomi/Suwayomi-WebUI): The web/ElectronJS front-end that Suwayomi-Server ships with by default.
 - [Tachidesk-JUI](https://github.com/Suwayomi/Tachidesk-JUI): The native desktop front-end for Suwayomi-Server.
 Currently, the most advanced.
-- [Tachidesk-Sorayomi](https://github.com/Suwayomi/Tachidesk-Sorayomi): A Flutter front-end for Desktop(Linux, windows, etc.), Web and Android with a User Interface inspired by Tachiyomi.
+- [Tachidesk-Sorayomi](https://github.com/Suwayomi/Tachidesk-Sorayomi): A Flutter front-end for Desktop(Linux, windows, etc.), Web and Android with a User Interface inspired by Mihon (Tachiyomi).
 - [Tachidesk-VaadinUI](https://github.com/Suwayomi/Tachidesk-VaadinUI): A Web front-end for Suwayomi-Server built with Vaadin.
 - [Suwayomi-VUI](https://github.com/Suwayomi/Suwayomi-VUI): A preview focused web frontend built with svelte with some features the other UIs might not have (migration)
 ##### Inactive/Abandoned Clients